Chlorite dismutase

-Reactions that generate oxygen molecules are exceedingly rare in biology and difficult to mimic synthetically.
+Reactions that generate oxygen molecules are exceedingly rare in biology, except in photosynthesis, and they are difficult to mimic synthetically.
 Perchlorate-respiring bacteria enzymatically detoxify chlorite (ClO2-), the end product of the perchlorate (ClO4-) respiratory pathway, by converting it to dioxygen (O2) and chloride (Cl-).
 Chlorite dismutase is a hemoprotein, but it bears no structural or sequence relationships with known peroxidases or other heme proteins, and is part of a large family of proteins with more than one biochemical function.